TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 You are entitled to receive a copy of this information in a standardized format and the information will not be specific to you individually.
 Lands’ End’s designated email address for such requests is websiteinquiry@landsend.com.

-Contact Us Request to Receive Catalogs
+Contact Us

-If you would like to receive our catalogs‚ please call **1-800-963-4816** or e-mail websiteinquiry@landsend.com.
+Request to Receive Catalogs: If you would like to receive our catalogs‚ please call **1-800-963-4816** websiteinquiry@landsend.com.
 We will need your name‚ address‚ and telephone number to mail catalogs to you.

-Request to Stop Catalogs

-If you would like to stop receiving our catalogs‚ please call **1-800-963-4816** or e-mail websiteinquiry@landsend.com.
+Request to Stop Catalogs: If you would like to stop receiving our catalogs‚ please call **1-800-963-4816** or email websiteinquiry@landsend.com.
 It may take 2-4 weeks to process your request.

-Request to Opt Out of Third Party Marketing

-We may make portions of our catalog and e-mail lists available to carefully screened companies whose products or services might interest you.
+Request to Opt Out of Third Party Marketing: We may make portions of our catalog and e-mail lists available to carefully screened companies whose products or services might interest you.
 If you prefer to have your name withheld from these lists‚ please call us toll-free at**1-800-963-4816** or send an email to websiteinquiry@landsend.com.

-General Privacy Questions

-If you have questions about this Privacy Policy‚ please use our Contact Us Form‚ call **1-800-963-4816** or send an email‚ including your name and mailing address‚ to websiteinquiry@landsend.com.
+General Privacy Questions: If you have questions about this Privacy Policy‚ please use our Contact Us Form‚ call **1-800-963-4816** or send an email‚ including your name and mailing address‚ to websiteinquiry@landsend.com.

 Addendum to Privacy Policy Page Text Message Terms of Use